 My big adventure started the summer of 1954.
 I had turned 12 last May.
 I was heading north on Capital Ave one Saturday.
 I was on the way to the State Library.
-There were a great many stores on Capital.
+There were a great many small stores on Capital.

 “You are Dafid,” he muttered.
 His lips didn’t even move, he just mumbled it.
 The German accent was unmistakable.